Georgia teen speaks out after alleged torture by group of boys leaves him hospitalized

 "There is no question the video and pictures linked to the Lehrkamp investigation are very disturbing," Jackson said.
 However, he added, reports that the victim had been defecated on or was autistic are inaccurate.

-In a post to a GoFundMe account for Lehrkamp that has raised nearly $130,000, the organizer provided an update on his condition.
+In a post to a GoFundMe account for Lehrkamp that has raised over $130,000, the organizer provided an update on his condition.

 "He wants you all to know he’s alive and well but has a long road to go towards being fully recovered from the trauma," she continued.